haka-security/haka/modules/packet/nfqueue/doc/module.rst

         # Capture on all interfaces
         # interfaces = "any"

-.. describe:: dump
+.. describe:: dump=[yes|no]

-    Save output in pcap files (yes/no option).
+    Enable dumping feature.

-.. describe:: dump_input
+.. describe:: dump_input=`file`

-    Save received packets in the specified pcap file capture.
+    Save all received packets to a  pcap file.

-.. describe:: dump_output
+.. describe:: dump_output=`file`

-    Save unfiltered packets in the specified pcap file capture.
+    Save packets that were accepted to to a pcap file.

-.. describe:: dump_drop
+.. describe:: dump_drop=`file`

-    Save filtered packets in the specified pcap file capture.
+    Save packets that were dropped to to a pcap file.

-    An example to set packet dumping for nfqueue (only received and filtered packets will be saved in pcap files) :
+    Example :

     .. code-block:: ini